lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Our correlated factors model has excellent fit, but this is not always the case.
 One way to improve model fit is to add parameters to simpler models -- this is called **model building**.
 This can only occur for models that are **overidentified** (i.e., they have positive degrees of freedom).

-In the CFA/psychometric case, an just-identified model is one that has at least 3 items per scale for a unidimensional factor structure and at least 2 items per scale in a multidimensional factor structure.
+In the CFA/psychometric case, a just-identified model is one that has at least 3 items per scale for a unidimensional factor structure and at least 2 items per scale in a multidimensional factor structure.

 As we "free" each parameter (i.e., add paths or covariances), we correspondingly decrease the df.
-So we must be diligent when engaging in model building.
+So, we must be diligent when engaging in model building.

 In the CFA/psychometric case, *freeing parameters* usually means one of two things.